-Figure 3-1: Valhall CSF GPU top-level
+Figure 3-1: Valhall Job Manager GPU top level

 The "active" counters show that a data path or hardware unit processed some workload, but do not necessarily indicate that it was fully utilized.
-For example, the Fragment iterator queued counter increments every cycle where there is any fragment workload queued to run anywhere in the GPU.
+For example, the Fragment queue active cycles counter increments every cycle where there is any fragment workload queued to run anywhere in the GPU.